mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 ![pic](images/figure19.png)

-- **Overlay networks**: instead of isolated bridges scoped to a single host, an overlay is a single layer-two network spanning multiple hosts, they are  simple to build, with single command we create an Overlay then we attach containers to it, thus containers can talk to each other as if they were side by side.The control plane, that is encrypted out of the box and encrypting the data plane with single command flag.
+- **Overlay networks**: instead of isolated bridges scoped to a single host, an overlay is a single layer to network spanning multiple hosts, they are  simple to build, with single command we create an Overlay then we attach containers to it, thus containers can talk to each other as if they were side by side.The control plane, that is encrypted out of the box and encrypting the data plane with single command flag.